metacpan/metacpan-cpan-extracted/distros/L/Locale-XGettext/samples/README.md

     perl -Ilib samples/LANGUAGE/xgettext-lines.pl README.md

 Replace LANGUAGE with the language you want to test.
-In the case of Java you have to run the command "sudo cpan install Inline::Java::Class" (not just "Inline::Java").
+In the case of Java you may have to run the command "sudo cpan install Inline::Java::Class" (not just "Inline::Java").

 If your package manager already has a prebuilt package for the